How to Protect and Organize Tall Boy and Widevision Cards

 1-SR3

-Semi-rigid card holders are commonly used when submitting cards to grading companies, as that’s the preferred holder from the grading companies.
+Semi-rigid card holders are commonly used when submitting cards to grading companies, as they are the preferred holders.

 Star Wars cards in 250 ct slider box

-Sleeved Star Wars Widevision cards in a BCW 250 ct.
-Slider Box
+Sleeved Star Wars Widevision cards in a BCW 250-Count Slider Box

 1-SB250

-This is a 2-piece design, with a lid that slides over the base.
-Both pieces are crystal clear, acid free plastic.
-The “250” name is based on 250 cards fitting inside the box, however that name is for standard cards.
+This is a two-piece design with a lid that slides over the base.
+Both pieces are crystal clear, acid-free plastic.
+The “250” name is based on 250 cards fitting inside the box; however, that name is for standard cards.
 To enclose the Tall Boy or Widevision cards, the cards will be turned 90 degrees from the normal cards.
 In that orientation, this slider box can hold about 190 cards.

 BCW cardboard boxes are good for storing and shipping Tall Boy and Widevision cards, although Monster Pads or similar fillers like bubble wrap are helpful to prevent the cards from sliding.